Here is the high-level template for small-to-large merging:

 process u with combined set

 The trick is identifying the largest child and reusing its data structure.
-Smaller children merge into the larger one.
-This keeps total work at O(nlogn) instead of O(n2).
+Before merging, swap so set[u] always holds the larger set.
+Then merge every child's set into set[u].
+This keeps total work at instead of .